Sabres 2, Capitals 1 (SO)

 Jason Chimera scored and Joel Ward had an assist to extend his point streak to four games.
 Philipp Grubauer turned aside 30 shots for Washington, which has dropped five of its last seven (2-2-3).

-Chimera’s attempted centering feed from the left circle fluttered off the stick of Buffalo’s Brian Flynn and past Miller to open the scoring 11:01 into the first period.
-The Sabres answered over seven minutes later as defenseman Christian Ehrhoff’s shot from the right circle was denied, but the puck caromed off the skate of Hodgson in front before Ennis snapped it home.
+Chimera’s attempted centering feed from the left faceoff circle fluttered off the stick of Buffalo’s Brian Flynn and past Miller 11:01 into the first period to open the scoring.
+The Sabres answered just over seven minutes later as defenseman Christian Ehrhoff’s shot from the right circle was denied, but the puck caromed off the skate of Hodgson in front before Ennis snapped it home.